zihuaweng/zoom-api/README.md

 # ZoomApi
-This is a java wrapper around Zoom APIs.
-Only tested on iOS system locally.
+This is a Java wrapper for essential Zoom APIs, providing an easy way to integrate Zoom with other applications.

 ## Set Up Locally
 - java 11 or above